 In 1968 the firm of Whitehead Monckton was created by the amalgamation of Whitehead, Thomas & Urmston and Monckton Son & Collis.
 Both these firms had a long, but somewhat contrasting history.
 The firm of Whitehead, Thomas & Urmston began in premises at No. 9 King Street by George Burr in about 1781.
 However, between then and 1968 there were no less than 23 alterations to the firm’s name reflecting changes in partners.
 It seemed necessary in earlier days to reflect any change in the composition of the firm by an equivalent change in title.

 By contrast, in 1825 John Monckton set up in practice at the lower end of the High Street in Maidstone and in 1839 moved to No. 70 King Street which was also used as a residence for the Monckton family.
 Some years later he acquired the adjoining premises at 72 King Street.
-Both buildings are still in use as the main office of the firm but have undergone significant changes over the years and now provide comfortable modern facilities for clients and staff.
+Both buildings were in use as the main office of the firm until November 2018.

 Historically both firms were noted for their connection with public appointments including the posts of Under Sheriff of Kent, Town Clerk of Maidstone, Clerk to the Tax Commissioners, Law Society agents and Coroner of Mid Kent and Medway.
 Robert Coombe, who heads the property team is the current Under Sherriff of Kent.